The benefits of joining CANSCAIP can be found here.

 There is an appropriate protocol for submitting a manuscript or artist's portfolio to a Canadian publisher.
 CANSCAIP Friends can access the area of our website that features many articles by children's book experts and published authors and illustrators about different aspects of Canadian children's publishing.

 CANSCAIP recommends the Get Published!
 Kit produced by The Canadian Children's Book Centre, which includes basic information about agents, cover letters, query letters, manuscript submissions and Canadian publishers currently accepting unsolicited manuscripts.
 The CCBC also has an illustrator's bank that is periodically reviewed by publishers.
 Visit the CCBC website at www.bookcentre.ca.

 Hard.
 One publisher reports getting 2,000 unsolicited manuscripts a year.
 However, each year they only published an average of one or two first-time authors.
 Because the number of unsolicited manuscripts a publisher receives is higher in children's publishing, it is actually more difficult, from a statistical point of view, to get a children's book published than an adult book.
 However, there are always success stories.
 Also, even though children's publishers get more submissions, they are also more likely to publish a first-time or non-agented writer than other publishers are.

-CANSCAIP’s Blue Pencil Mentorship Program offers evaluation of a manuscript or a series of illustrations (for a fee).
+CANSCAIP’s Blue Pencil Evaluation Program offers evaluation of a manuscript or a series of illustrations (for a fee).
 It is also a good idea to check out writing or illustration classes in your area.
 Or form a critique group!